fjctp/armhf-openvpn-proxy/README.md

 # armhf-openvpn-proxy
-It creates a openvpn connection and then share that connection using SOCKS proxy server (port 8119).
+This is used to create a docker image for a proxy server.
+The server establish a OpenVPN connection given a config file.
+Then, it shares that connection using SOCKS proxy server (port 8119).

 # Build
 run `build-latest-images.sh`